Increasing numbers of people are obtaining hospital and ancillary coverage from private health

 The Private Health System in Australia

-Before looking at the impact, it would be prudent to consider the system generally.
+Before looking at the impact, it would be prudent to consider the system in general.
 Australia’s

 eight listed factors, of which three relate directly to personal injury claims: